Helicopter pilots fly helicopters to transport people, spread fertiliser and bait, or provide air rescue and ambulance

 - prepare and check flight plans

-- do preflight checks, including checking weather conditions, equipment and helicopter condition
+- do preflight checks, including checking weather conditions, equipment and the helicopter

 - calculate the amount of fuel needed for flights, and refuel and load the helicopter accordingly

 - brief passengers on flight and safety details

 - control the helicopter on the ground and in the air

 Specialised helicopter pilots may also:

 - provide commentary to tourists during scenic flights

 - apply fertiliser, bait or other chemicals to farmland or conservation areas

 - communicate with other emergency services (such as hospitals or search and rescue services)

 - carry large buckets or tanks of water to put out fires.